JoseDiazCodes/PhotoAlbum/README.md

 }
 ```

+### How It All Works Together

+- Shapes are stored in a Map for quick lookup by name
+- Snapshots are kept in order in a List

+>When you take a snapshot:
+Creates copies of all current shapes
+Timestamps the moment
+Stores everything in a new Snapshot object
+Adds it to the history list

+>When shapes change:
+Original shapes update in the Map
+Old snapshots keep their copies unchanged
+New snapshots see the current state

+>This lets you:
+Find shapes quickly by name (using Map)
+Keep track of changes over time
+Go back to any previous state
+Never accidentally change history
+---

 ## Why It Works This Way
 - Interfaces make it easy to add new types of shapes later
 - Snapshots make copies so you can't accidentally change history